joshyam-k/csci221/lecture-notes/lec4.md

 Although we might be suspicious of this function failing to always return 1 because of potential overflow issues, this function will actually always return 1 due to the fact that the properties of modular arithmetic guarantee that $x + 1 = 1 + x$ no matter what.

+Modular arithmetic tells us that many numbers correspond to the same bit sequence

 ### Two's complement number system

 Any number is represented as a sequence of digits.
 The position i of digit d indicates its importance

 It contributes $d\times 2^i$ to the value of the number, except the last which contributes $-d\times 2^i$.

+Each k-bit machine word corresponds to a number between $-2^{k-1}$ and $2^{k-1} - 1$.
+So the leftmost bit tells the sign.
+1 makes a number negative, 0 keeps it non-negative.
+It is commonly called the sign bit.

 100 ...
 000 is the smallest number, -1 is represnted by 111 ...
 111